-The school will also incorporate the promotion of fundamental British Values into the Curriculum and whole school worship in order to help build pupils' resilience and enable them to challenge extremist views.
+The school will also incorporate the promotion of fundamental British Values into the Safeguarding Curriculum and/or PSHE in order to help build pupils' resilience and enable them to challenge extremist views.
 School will provide a safe space in which children and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments during their PSHE lessons.